gautesolheim/ios-workshop/README.md

 Modify the app so that it generates new nonsense when the user leaves the app and then opens it again.

 Hints: You'll want to put some code in `applicationWillEnterForeground`.

-To get our ViewController instance from AppDelegate, use `window!.rootViewController as!
-ViewController`.

-To get our AppDelegate instance, use `UIApplication.shared.delegate as!
+To get our AppDelegate instance from the View Controller, use `UIApplication.shared.delegate as!
 AppDelegate`.

-You only need one of the above two lines.
-Using the former is probably the easiest solution.

 ## Made by